ilya07092000/solvd-node-laba-project/README.md

 ## `/roles`

-Endpoint to work with users
+Endpoint to work with roles

 ### Get All Roles